-The images are already cropped, optimized and edited for quick use.
-Please note the images are available in the public domain based on the participation in the Flickr Common.
+The images are already cropped, optimized, and edited for quick use.
+Please note the images are available in the public domain based on participation in the Flickr Common.

 A place of inspiration for art lovers and art-related blogs and websites.
 Images on this website are easily searchable and downloadable.
 More about each item’s rights in the public domain can be found directly in the description section.
 A must-have in the bookmarks of the owners of art and fashion-related resources.

 Stocksnap provides limitless options for any creative idea.
 All of the free stock photos fall under the Creative Commons zero license, so you can copy, modify and share any photo at its highest resolution even for commercial purposes.
 You are free to use powerful search options to find the needed images quickly and easy.